-At The Simplex Group, Inc., Beth directs both training and consulting.
+At The Simplex Group, Inc., Beth directs both training and consulting–for our construction management software, VPO, and for the Oracle Primavera solutions we offer.
 She has designed and conducted public and private training courses in Oracle Primavera and Microsoft project management solutions, as well as in Microsoft productivity tools such as SharePoint and Office applications.

 As a consultant, Beth enjoys showing clients what technology can do, and then guiding them step-by-step through the creative process of discovering what they can do with technology.

-Visit Pick Beth’s Brain, the Tips & Tricks blog by our Manager of Professional Services, Beth Anderson.
+Visit Pick Beth’s Brain, the Tips & Tricks blog by our Customer Success Manager, Beth Anderson.

-As Director of Communications & Sales Support Specialist, she enjoys improving collaboration and problem-solving among groups of people through the creative use of technology, and spreading the word about the valuable expertise Simplex offers.
+As Client Relations Manager, she enjoys improving collaboration and problem-solving among groups of people through the creative use of technology, and spreading the word about the valuable VPO solution and project-management consulting expertise that Simplex offers.

 While earning a B.A. in Philosophy and Linguistics at the University of Colorado at Boulder, Daisy taught part-time at a local Montessori school.
 Having attended a Montessori school herself at age three, she decided to study its principles and methods by completing Association Montessori Internationale (AMI) training at Washington Montessori Institute and earning an M.Ed. in Montessori Education at Loyola College in Maryland.